 Carla followed me down the stairs back into the wee room.

 There was a knock at the door.
-It was Mr Campolucci.
+It was Mr Campalucci.

-What the hell was that about.
+What was that about.
 You’re fired, he said.

 I think he meant from my day job.
-I’d known him for ages, he was my old boss back in the 70s from when I worked in the Albany.
+I’d known him for ages.
+He was my old boss back in the 70s from when I worked in the Albany Hotel.

 Well, you better stump up with my taxi fare because I’ve got my baby with me.

+She wakened up and started crying.
 I’d brought a roast joint wrapped in foil.
 I cut some of it into slices and gave it to the baby to eat.
-I changed his nappy then put his wee coat on.
+I changed her nappy and wrapped her in a shawl.
 Carla phoned a taxi for me.
 She stood and waved as it drove away.